FarronF/limerick-council-meetings/meetings/2020/06/08-Virtual Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 17th February 2020.md

 Infrastructure, Recreation & Social, Economic Development and Climate Change.
 Workshops

+and training will be provided for elected members.
+---
-and training will be provided for elected members.--- She also updated members on the following:
+She also updated members on the following:

 **RSES** – adopted on 31/1/20 and working with Regional Assembly on implementation of the